dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/solutions_4.md

 ## Karp-Miller Tree for ℤ Petri Nets

-> Does the Karp-Miller algorithms still work on $ℤ$ Petri net?
+> Does the Karp-Miller algorithm still work on $ℤ$ Petri net?
 Justify

 No.
-There can be infinite antichains and the algorithms does not terminate.
+There can be infinite antichains and the algorithm does not terminate.

 Consider the net
 ```graphviz